podcast

 Plato's Republic

-Send us a textIn this episode of Beyond the Text, Samuel Woodall and Jack Thomson sit down for an in-depth discussion on Plato’s Republic—one of the most influential works in the history of political thought.
+Send a textIn this episode of Beyond the Text, Samuel Woodall and Jack Thomson sit down for an in-depth discussion on Plato’s Republic—one of the most influential works in the history of political thought.
 Written against the backdrop of Athenian political upheaval and the trial of Socrates, The Republic presents Plato’s radical vision of justice, order, and philosophical rule.We explore Plato’s critique of democracy and his proposal for an ideal state ruled by philosopher-kings—those uniquely capable of grasping the Forms, especially the Form of the Good.
-Through the voice...
+Through the voice of S...

 1h 22